WeisMind-Creative-Inc/weismind-www/README.md

-# WeisMind Creative Studio
+# WeisMind Creative Studio Website

-WeisMind Creative is a software development, small business solution, and enterprise that manages brands

-## Contribute

-You can contribute and I will share more abou that sometime.

-## Join

-This too
+This is the repository four our company website.
+Much more to come on that later.